-Flywheel technology is getting more and more momentum in sports performance as athletes and coaches see the benefits of the Exxentric kBox.
-Scientists are gathering increasing evidence to support this method of training.
-The advantages of flywheel training in performance sports include physiological, practical, ergonomical and economical benefits.
+Flywheel training is getting more and more momentum in sports performance as athletes and coaches see the benefits.

 The advantages of the kBox for improving strength and conditioning are valid in a wide range of performance sports.
 The following sports are examples where there is already broad evidence of improvements and reference clients are established:

 The popularity of the kBox among coaches who strive to develop baseball players’ strength is growing.
 The equipment is already used by several Major League Baseball teams.
 Read more.

 The kBox targets many important aspects of developing basketball athletes’ strength and is already used by several teams of the US National Basketball Association.
 Read more.

 Whether you’re a batsman, a bowler or wicketkeeper, cricket players require a broad range of skills and strengths which can be improved by using flywheel training as part of a player’s regime.
 Read more.

 Flywheel training is gaining momentum also among endurance athletes as they realise the benefits of strength training supported by scientific research.
 Examples include an International Cycling Union pro team which has been training extensively on the kBox in Belgium.
 Read more.